Interim Policy for International Travel

 International travel under this policy does not include personal travel or travel by GW community members returning to their home country, even if some university-related activities might be carried out while there.

-Determinations of travel approval under this policy will be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
+While we have exited the emergency phase of the pandemic, it is anticipated that international travel will remain unpredictable in the near term.
+Travelers are cautioned to understand the risks and local conditions, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.
+Determinations of travel approval under this policy will continue to be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
+When Undergraduate students are proposing to travel or Faculty/Staff are proposing travel with Undergraduate students to high-risk destinations, GW’s International Travel Risk Management Committee will review such proposals following the relevant Office of the Dean or Vice President’s initial approval.
 Additional details pertaining to this process are available in the “Requests for Approval” and “Required Procedure After Dean’s Approval” sections below.
-Vice Presidents or deans may also recommend exceptions (i.e., international travel that does not meet the criteria below) by requesting concurrent review by the Office of Risk Management, the Office of the General Counsel, and the Office of International Programs to determine whether the travel can proceed with the university’s approval (“Exceptions Process”).
+Vice Presidents or deans may also recommend exceptions (i.e., international travel that does not meet the criteria below) by requesting concurrent review by the International Travel Risk Management Committee to determine whether the travel can proceed with the University’s approval (“Exceptions Process”).

-All travelers must be fully vaccinated against COVID-19 or have an approved GW vaccination exemption to be considered for travel.
-To be considered “fully vaccinated,” travelers must complete the full series of the vaccination and allow for two weeks after the last dose.
-GW accepts any vaccine authorized for use by the U.S. Food and Drug Administration (FDA) or the World Health Organization (WHO).
-Individuals with approved GW vaccination exemptions may face additional travel restrictions when out of the country and should investigate rules in place for the countries they visit.
+All travelers must be up-to-date with their COVID-19 vaccination or have an approved GW vaccination exemption to be considered for travel.
+Individuals with approved GW vaccination exemptions should consult with a physician in advance of planning international travel.
+Travelers with vaccination exemptions may face additional travel restrictions when out of the country and should investigate rules in place for the countries they visit.

 Requests for Approval